hydro-informatics/hydro-informatics.github.io/_sources/datascience/linear-classification.md

 The dataset above is considered linearly separable because it exists at least one linear decision boundary capable of splitting the entire dataset correctly.
 For instance, we could pass a decision boundary like the grey line above (figure on the right)

 In this case, since the features $(x_1, x_2) \in \mathbb{R}^2 $, that is, the feature set belongs to the two-dimensional space, the decision boundary constitutes a line.
 If we were dealing with a set of features in the three-dimensional space $(x_1, x_2, x_3)$, the decision boundary would be a plane.
-Analogonously, if our feature set were in a higher-dimensional space, the decision boundary would constitute a *hyperplane*.
+Analogously, if our feature set were in a higher-dimensional space, the decision boundary would constitute a *hyperplane*.

-A hyperplane with $d$ dimensions is conventially denoted by the vector normal to the plane, $\theta \in \mathbb{R}^d$, and offset (scalar) parameter $\theta_0$.
+A hyperplane with $d$ dimensions is conventionally denoted by the vector normal to the plane, $\theta \in \mathbb{R}^d$, and offset (scalar) parameter $\theta_0$.
 In the example above, we would define the hyperplane (or decision boundary) as:

   $$
 	\theta \cdot X + \theta_0 =0 \equiv \begin{bmatrix} \theta_1 & \theta_2 \end{bmatrix} \cdot \begin{bmatrix} x_1 \\ x_2 \end{bmatrix} + \theta_0 = 0